Activities at Jamboree Denmark 2026

 Further information will follow when the activity catalog is published and registration opens.

-Activity areas
+Activity Centres

 The camp’s major activity areas are named after the corners of the world.

-Activity Square North: This will be the location of the sub-camp day for subcamp “forest” and “Sea”.
+Activity Centre North: This will be the location of the sub-camp day for subcamp “forest” and “Sea”.
 A stage is also located at this area where there will be shows for everyone during the week.

-Activity Square East: Is located in extension of the Camp Square.
+Activity Centre East: Is located in extension of the Camp Square.
 Here the scouts will learn more about international scouting, spirituality and sustainability.
 The sub-camp days for “Country” and “City” will be located here.
 There will also be a stage with shows available to all participants.

-Activity Square West: Is a large and vibrant area filled with educational and fun activities where scouts can easily spend a whole day.
+Activity Centre West: Is a large and vibrant area filled with educational and fun activities where scouts can easily spend a whole day.
 Here you’ll also find cafés and food trucks, as well as the opportunity to get your packed lunches chilled and your water bottles filled.

 Flintesø: Where the “Scout Meeting” is located (more information about this can be found in Information package 2).